 The reclassifications between Level 1 and Level 2 are due to changes in liquidity, trading frequency and trading activity.
 The reclassifications from Level 3 to Level 1 are primarily based on an improvement in the liquidity assessment and/or the availability of valuation rates.
 The reclassifications from Level 1 to Level 3 are primarily based on a worsening of the liquidity and/or changes in the availability of valuation rates.
+The reclassifications from Level 2 to Level 3 are primarily based on a worsening of the liquidity and/or changes in the availability of valuation rates.
 The reclassifications from Level 3 to Level 2 are primarily based on an improvement in the liquidity.
 The reclassifications from Level 2 to Level 3 are primarily based on a worsening of the credit quality or liquidity.

 Reclassifications 31/12/2023

 Between Level 1 and Level 2 Level 1 to Level 3 Level 2 to Level 3

 Number

-Measured at FVtOCI 87 2 5
+Measured at FVt0Cl 87 2 5

 Mandatorily measured at FVtOCI 87 2 5

 Financial assets 87 2 5

 Measured at FVtPL 189 9 10

 Mandatorily measured at FVtPL 183 9 8

 Financial assets 183 9 8

 Designated measured at FVtPL 6 0 2

 Financial assets 6 0 2

 Total 276 11 15